It's time for Jim Valvano and North Carolina State to readjust their goals--upward.

 A crowd of 32,475 watched in the Carrier Dome.

-The Hoyas (20-6, 9-5) trailed by up to 18 points in the first half before crawling off the floor.
+The Hoyas (20-6, 9-5) trailed by as many as 18 points in the first half before crawling off the floor.

 Reggie Williams scored on two offensive rebound baskets and a 23-footer in the closing minutes to help cut Syracuse's lead to 62-58.